What is a Special Needs Class?

 The class is primarily about getting the dogs attention off of the thing that over excites him (usually other dogs) and on to the owner.
 This is done with 5 different skills/commands.
 But first, starting the week between orientation and week one, the owners say the dogs name and gives them a treat as many times a day as they can in a non distracting environment.
 This lays the ground work for the attention away from distraction.

 They also hand feed their dogs most meals during that week.
 This lays the ground work for relationship repairs if needed.
-Many of these dogs have a poor perception of the human/canine order that we need to live happily with the dogs in our homes and lives.
+Many of these dogs have a poor perception of the human/canine order that we need if we are to live happily with the dogs in our homes and lives.

 Back to Week One.
 Before anyone gets the dog out of their cars we attach the long line to the car and they are told to be "pro active."
 That means they see the dogs look in the direction of a possible distraction, ears go forward... say the name and "watch me" and reward.
-Incident prevented.
+Incident prevented and we are off to a good start.

 This same principle is applied to all distractions and "Leave it"," touch" and "come" are added.
 "Watch me" is also added to "heel position" for moving attention.

 Along with the attention lessons, most of the basic commands are taught like sit, stay, down, heel.
 The reason is two fold.
 First, when the students move on to Basic Skills, I want the owners to be focusing on their dogs and be proactive, preventing outbursts.
-Secondly, I want the dogs to feel comfortable and safe while in working mode.
+Since they have already taught their dog the exercise they can focus on their dog.
+Secondly, I want the dogs to feel comfortable and safe while working.

 instructor, Special Needs